Pyde: A Post-Quantum, MEV-Resistant Layer 1 with Mysticeti-style Consensus

 Axiom 2 — MEV is a protocol bug.
 No committee validator must be able to read, reorder, or selectively include unconfirmed transactions.
 This is a security property, not a market-design problem.
 Pyde achieves it with three interlocking mechanisms (Section 8 has the details):

 Axiom 3 — Throughput requires parallel execution in a single binary.
 Consensus and execution share a single process.
-The execution layer is a WebAssembly execution (wasmtime + Cranelift AOT) with a hybrid parallel scheduler: static access lists for functions with compile-time-known accesses, Block-STM speculation for dynamic accesses.
-The choice is monolithic over modular: every cross-layer boundary is a trust boundary and a latency cost; for an L1 whose target is high-throughput low-latency MEV-free execution, coherence is worth more than heterogeneity.
+The execution layer is a WebAssembly execution (wasmtime + Cranelift AOT) with a uniform Block-STM scheduler: every tx runs optimistically in parallel through an MVCC layer, conflicts caught at validation, losers re-execute until fixpoint.
+Wallet-attached access lists from pyde_simulateTransaction drive PIP-3 multiget prefetch into the dashmap cache before workers start; the lists are performance hints, not scheduling decisions.
+The choice is monolithic over modular: every cross-layer boundary is a trust boundary and a latency cost; for an L1 whose target is high-throughput low-latency MEV-resistant execution, coherence is worth more than heterogeneity.
 Cross-chain interoperability is added back as a separate permissionless parachain layer above the coherent base, not as a structural premise that fragments the chain at genesis.
+For investors evaluating execution-layer maturity, the monolithic-binary choice means one operational surface — one team's runbook, one set of audits, one performance harness — rather than the coordination cost of a microservices-style L1.

 Pyde's earlier architecture used an in-house pipelined HotStuff variant with VRF proposer selection at 400 ms slot timing.
 Repeated wedges — head-divergence deadlocks, view-change cascades, quorum starvation under network jitter — were being addressed by accumulating patches rather than fundamental changes.
 The team made a clean break: remove the entire consensus, mempool, and networking layers from the active workspace and rebuild against a foundation with a smaller protocol surface and simpler safety arguments.